No-code training: from design to maintenance

 • Developing a web application with Bubble

-• Create a website with Webflow
+• Creating a website with Webflow

-• Develop a database with Airtable
+• Developing a database with Airtable

 6. Coursera